Diphya

-Diphya is a genus of long-jawed orb-weavers that was first described by H. Nicolet in 1849.
+Diphya is a genus of long-jawed orb-weavers first described by H. Nicolet in 1849.

 Distribution

-Species in this genus are found in Asia, Africa, and South America.
+Species in this genus have been found in Asia, Africa, and South America.

 Description

 Diphya species have a pear-shaped, shiny, yellowish brown to brown carapace with the eye area usually darker.
 The eyes are prominent and large, with their distinctive shape distinguishing the genus from other Tetragnathidae genera.
 The lateral eyes are widely spaced in two rows with the posterior row being the widest, and the eye region is elevated.

 The clypeus is steep and vertical, and the sternum is heart-shaped.
 The abdomen is stout and rounded, pale to dark with a pattern.
 The legs are long and slender with the front legs longer than the rest.

 Diphya species can be easily recognized by an anterior row of stiff inflexible setae on the tibia and metatarsi I and II.
 The male palp has a spine-like cymbial outgrowth.